wlo2398219/decentralized-machine-learning/README.md

 $newpeers: Y/N (Y: new peers will join)
 $byzantineMode: Y/N (Y: Peer E will serve as Byzantine node)
 ```
+Web will be run at localhost:10000

-- Test Simple distributed algorithm with the join of new peer
+- Test Simple distributed algorithm with the join of new peers
   - ./mnist_training.sh distributed Y N
 - Test Simple distributed algorithm with E as Byzantine node
   - ./mnist_training.sh distributed N Y